Managing project files¶

 Quick links to each divbase-cli files subcommand¶

-ls: List files in your projectinfo: Get detailed info about a specific file (and every version of the file) in the projectdownload: Download filesdownload-all: Download all files in the projectstream: Stream a file's content to standard outupload: Upload filesrm: Soft delete filesrestore: Restore soft deleted files
+ls: List files and folders in your projecttree: Display the file store as a directory treeinfo: Get detailed info about a specific file (and every version of the file) in the projectdownload: Download filesdownload-all: Download all files in the projectstream: Stream a file's content to standard outupload: Upload filesmkdir: Create a directoryrmdir: Remove an empty directoryrm: Soft delete filesrestore: Restore soft deleted files

 How do I work with file versions?¶